 Micro contrast is very good.
-All these cheap primes have great micro contrast.
+All these cheap primes have great micro-contrast.
 Meike has really nailed it with their APS-C 35mm lenses here.
-I don’t think they’ve quite figured out how to get their full frame 50mm f1.7 performing like their APS-C lenses yet, but they’re doing a great job for the most part.
+I don’t think they’ve quite figured out how to get their full-frame 50mm f1.7 to perform like their APS-C lenses yet, but they’re doing a great job for the most part.

 Meike 35mm f1.4 Review | Bottom Line

 The Meike 35mm f1.4 produces an amazing look with amazing render depth, a lot like the Fujinon 35mm f1.4, but this lens has a lot of technical issues and build issues that will hold it back from being a great versatile lens.
 It’s kind of a one-trick pony, whereas the Fujinon 35mm f1.4 can pretty much do anything.

 But man, does this lens have a cool rendering and depth to it.
 I just love the photos I got of my daughter, it’s rare to see a lens do this with this level of detail and micro-contrast, so there is something to be said about that.